 Always ensure you are aware of and understand the requirements for pricing in any particular tender.
-Sometimes a lump sum may be required, sometimes a schedule of rates.
-Pricing is often an important criterion in the evaluation of tenders, so it is critical that you consider any of the conditions that are attached to the pricing request i.e. is there a period where Council requires the pricing to be fixed; what are the mechanisms within the tender agreement to request a price increase?
+In regards to pricing, sometimes a lump sum may be required or even a schedule of rates.
+Pricing is often an important criterion in the evaluation of tenders, so it is critical that you consider any of the conditions that are attached to the pricing request i.e, is there a period where Council requires the pricing to be fixed; what are the mechanisms within the tender agreement to request a price increase?

 It is important not to amend or vary the format of any pricing schedule included in the tender documents.
 Prices should be provided as requested, if circumstances arise where prices are unable to be provided as requested clarification may be provided by the contact person for that tender.
 If additional information needs to be provided it should be listed as a separate attachment.
-Generally all pricing requirements should be provided as excluding GST.
+Generally, all pricing requirements should be addressed including GST.